mongodb/docs/source/includes/list-table-alert-notification-methods-org.rst

      - Sends the alert to users with specific roles in the organization, either by email or text message.

-       - Check the Organization roles from the :guilabel:`Organization Roles to Send to` dropdown menu.
+       - Select the Organization roles that should receive the alerts from the :guilabel:`Select Role(s)` check boxes or select :guilabel:`All Roles` for all users in the Organization to receive the alert.

-       - Check :guilabel:`SMS` to send these alerts to the mobile number configured for each |service| user's account.
+       - Select :guilabel:`SMS` to send these alerts to the mobile number configured for each |mms| user's account.

-       - Check :guilabel:`Email` to send these alerts to the email address configured for each |service| user's account.
+       - Select :guilabel:`Email` to send these alerts to the email address configured for each |mms| user's account.
          :guilabel:`Email` is checked by default.

    * - |service| User